Austin Aries: Total Nonstop Action Wrestling (2005–2007)

-In July 2005, Total Nonstop Action Wrestling held an Internet poll to select an opponent for the TNA X Division Champion Christopher Daniels at their August 14 pay-per-view, Sacrifice 2005.
+In July 2005, Total Nonstop Action Wrestling (TNA) held an Internet poll to select an opponent for the TNA X Division Champion Christopher Daniels at their August 14 pay-per-view, Sacrifice.
 Billed as an "Internet dream match", the poll offered voters the choice of Aries, Roderick Strong, Jay Lethal and Matt Sydal, none of whom were contracted to TNA or had even appeared with the company on a regular basis in the past.
 Aries won the poll by a landslide, and thus faced Daniels in a non-title match at Sacrifice, which he lost.
 Following the event, it was rumored that TNA officials had been impressed by Aries and were considering offering him a contract, and these rumors were seemingly substantiated when Aries faced and defeated Roderick Strong at Unbreakable on September 11 in a "showcase match".

 On September 22, 2005, Aries announced on his website that he had received a contract offer from TNA, and intended to sign it.
 He became a regular member of the TNA roster, and formed a stable with Roderick Strong and Alex Shelley.
 Many fans referred to this group as the second coming of Generation Next, which had contained Shelley, Strong, Aries, and Jack Evans in Ring of Honor.

 In February 2006, he and Strong were both suspended for two months for arriving four hours late for the pay-per-view Against All Odds.
 This occurred because of Aries and Strong's decision to remain in Long Island for an ROH show, despite TNA's last minute request to travel to Florida because of the potential of a snowstorm.

 In the build-up to Bound for Glory, promos began to air advertising the debut of a new wrestler, Austin Starr, at the event with the slogan "A Starr is Born".
 Starr appeared for TNA on October 22 as the first entrant and became the winner of the "Kevin Nash Open Invitational X Division Gauntlet Battle Royal" at Bound for Glory.
 After the match, Kevin Nash presented Starr with a bowling trophy and a hug.

 On the following episode of Impact!, it was announced that Starr would work closely with Nash's group Paparazzi Productions, much to the dismay of one of the group's founders, Alex Shelley.
 Starr replaced Johnny Devine as a member of Paparazzi Productions and participated in the Paparazzi Championship Series along with Shelley, eventually losing to Shelley in the finals at Final Resolution 2007.
 Starr then went on to feud with Senshi.

 On April 18, 2007, Starr was suspended for ninety days.
 On May 7 it was reported by the Wrestling Observer Newsletter that the suspension stemmed from TNA asking Austin to tape promo vignettes on a day he believed to be his day off.
 Starr did ultimately agree to do the vignettes but TNA saw this as a bad attitude and was reason for his suspension.
 During the suspension, Aries requested, and was granted, his release from TNA.